camsmy/todoApp/README.md

 # To Do
 - add night mode
-- instead of a button change, use enter to input a task
+- add edit button per task

 # Source
 This mini-projeect is part of my exploratory project while learning react js through scrimba.
 This part of the project is to make practical use of props and useState.